-The master of arts in teaching degree provides graduate courses toward Kansas teacher licensure for grades 6-12 for those individuals who have received a baccalaureate (or higher) degree in a subject area where Kansas has secondary (grades 6-12) teaching licensure may be eligible for the program.
+The master of arts in teaching degree provides graduate courses toward Kansas teacher licensure for grades 6-12.
+Individuals who have a bachelor's (or higher) degree in a subject area where Kansas has secondary (grades 6-12) teaching licensure may be eligible for the program.
 The following content areas are available: biology, chemistry, English, history/social sciences, mathematics, and speech/theatre.

-The program can enable licensure for grades P-12 for those with a baccalaureate (or higher) degree in music or physical education.
+The graduate program can enable licensure for grades K-12 for those with a bachelor's (or higher) degree in music or physical education.
 The graduate program does not include a pathway to early childhood or elementary licensure.
-A transcript review is conducted to determine if additional undergraduate courses may be needed to meet all Kansas State Department of Education (KSDE) content standards associated with a teaching license.
-A content area deficiency plan is developed if additional courses are needed.
+A transcript review is conducted to determine if additional undergraduate courses may be needed to meet Kansas State Department of Education (KSDE) content standards associated with a teaching license.

 Anyone interested in the program who resides in a state other than Kansas must check with that state’s department of education to determine specific licensure requirements for teaching within that state and the acceptability of out-of-state licensure.